geoffreypi/strand-game/docs/design-v2.md

 **Shape-Complementarity System:**
 1. **Shape matching algorithm:** How do we determine if two shapes are complementary?
 2. **Partial matches:** Can shapes be "somewhat" complementary?
 Gradient of attraction?
-3. **Heat mechanics:** How is heat generated, accumulated, dissipated?
-What are consequences?
+3. **Strand pairing:** Can DNA-DNA or RNA-RNA bind via complementary sequences?
+4. **Visual feedback:** How do we show attraction forces, heat, and binding in progress?

+**Thermodynamics (ONI-inspired):**
+1. **Heat generation rates:** How much heat per binding event?
+Per failed binding?
+2. **Heat capacity:** Do different molecules store heat differently?
+3. **Heat transfer:** Conduction rates between molecules?
+Does empty space insulate?
+4. **Denaturation:** At what temperature do proteins unfold?
+Is it reversible?
+5. **Cooling mechanisms:** Active cooling proteins?
+Passive heat sinks?
+Heat vents?
+6. **Temperature gradients:** How do hot/cold zones form and spread?
-4. **Error states:** What happens when molecules bind incorrectly?
+7. **Error states:** What happens when molecules bind incorrectly?
 Can they unbind?
 Require repair?
-5. **Strand pairing:** Can DNA-DNA or RNA-RNA bind via complementary sequences?
-6. **Visual feedback:** How do we show attraction forces, heat, and binding in progress?

 **Protein Folding:**
 1. **Folding mechanism:** Automatic based on sequence?
 Player-controlled?
 Energy minimization?